Input Variable Properties

 Distribution

 Input variables exhibit different properties depending on the parameter they represent.
-Some variables may be symmetric about the mean value, while others may be skewed towards either the left or right.
-Some variables may be bounded on either side or unbounded.
+Some may be symmetrically distributed around the mean, while others may be skewed to the left or right.
+Variables can also be either bounded (limited to a specific range) or unbounded.

-The first categorization of random variables is whether the variable is continuous or discrete.
-A random variable is considered continuous if it can assume any value in a given interval.
-A random variable is termed discrete if it can only assume a finite set of values within a given interval.
+Random variables can be continuous or discrete.
+A continuous random variable can assume any value within a given interval, while a discrete random variable can take only a finite set of values.

 Normal (CoV or Variance)